visit/citybreak-online-doc/_includes/template.md

 #### Language select feature
 Language select feature (if multiple languages are configured for the specific guide and a span with id attribute ``cb_replace_languages_select`` is encountered).

-note: not supported in one domain implementations
+_Note: not supported in one domain implementations_

 #### Reference currency
 Reference currency select feature (if multiple refence currency’s are configured for the specific guide and a span with id attribute ``cb_replace_referencecurrency_select`` is encountered).